 Towards the end of Term 4, students will participate in a five-day city experience program.
 This is one of the many programs we offer to help students develop skills that will aid them beyond their schooling career.

 Both our Officer and Berwick campuses offer ‘Hands-on Learning’, a popular program which is provided by many other Catholic Schools in Melbourne.
 The program is aimed at engaging students to help them discover their talents and find success in their schooling career and later in life.
 This supportive program helps students build confidence and connect with the school.

 Additionally, our Individual Support Program (ISP) is available for students who require personalised adjustments to their learning program.
 This can include support with literacy intervention, social skills or general program support.
 Numeracy intervention is offered through the mathematics learning program.

 The ISP subjects are studied as an alternative to another subject in consultation with the Learning Adjustment Team.
 The subjects on offer are:

 Students complete 4 elective subjects across the year.
-Students must complete at least 1 elective from each of the available streams, with their final subject able to be chosen from any stream.
+Students must complete at least 1 elective from each of the available streams, with their final subject being able to be chosen from any stream.